Fractional backward stochastic differential euqations and fractional backward variational inequalities: Preliminaries: Fractional stochastic calculus

-Let us recall a result about a sufficient condition for the existence of the divergence type integral.
-For this we use the It\^{o}-Skorohod type stochastic integral introduced in Definition 6.11 \cite{H-05}, which is defined in the spirit of the anticipative Skorohod integral w.r.t.
-Brownian motion in \cite{NP-88}).
+Let us recall a result about a sufficient condition for the existence of the divergence-type integral.
+For this, we use the It\^{o}$-$Skorohod type stochastic integral introduced in Definition 6.11 \cite{H-05}, which is defined in the spirit of the anticipative Skorohod integral w.r.t.
+Brownian motion in \cite{NP-88}.

 \begin{theorem} [Proposition 6.25, \cite{H-05}] We denote by $\mathbb{L}^{1,2}_{H}$ the space of all stochastic processes $u:\left( \Omega,\mathcal{F},P\right)\rightarrow \mathcal{H}$ such that